-It’s typically made with corn on the cob, chicken and a unique-flavored herb called, guascas.
+Ajiaco is traditionally made with three types of Andean-grown potatoes, corn on the cob, chicken and a unique-flavored herb called Guascas.
 This herb is the star of the show, and it's necessary to give this soup its one-of-a-kind flavor.

-In many areas of the world, Guascas is considered a weed, and is referred to as the Gallant Soldier or a Potato Weed.
-However, in South and Central America it's considered a culinary herb, and leafy vegetable with medicinal benefits.
-Fresh, aromatic guascas is commonly used in Ajiaco, but it's not readily available here, so dried guascas is the next best thing.
+In many areas of the world, Guascas is considered a weed and is referred to as the Gallant Soldier or a Potato Weed.
+However, in South and Central America, it's considered a culinary herb, and leafy vegetable with medicinal benefits.
+Fresh, aromatic Guascas is commonly used in Ajiaco, but it's not readily available here, so dried Guascas is the next best thing.

-It's really hard to describe the distinctive flavor of guascas…it's like no other herb I've tried before.
+It's really hard to describe the distinctive flavor of Guascas and it's like no other herb I've tried before.
 It really stands on its own.
 If I had to describe it, I would say it has an artichoke-like flavor, with an earthy undertone and a lime-like aroma.

-It creates a rich flavor and adds a lot depth to the soup.
-You can find dried guascas in most Latin markets or you can find it on Amazon here.
+It creates a rich flavor and adds a lot of depth to the soup.
+You can find dried Guascas in most Latin markets or you can find it Here.
 It's really worth searching for and will give your Ajiaco its authentic flavor.

 Are you ready to give this a try?

 I hope you guys enjoyed learning a little about Ajiaco and maybe you'll give it a try.
 I'm looking forward to visiting Bogotá one day, and I would love to enjoy a vegan version of this incredibly delicious soup!

 - Vegan Red Lentil Soup

 If you make this Vegan Ajiaco Soup, let me know what you think by ★ star rating it and leaving a comment below.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.